mitchellciupak/DLXOS/README.md

 ## 🧐 About <a name = "about"></a>

-For answers to the questions listed in the assignment description please visit the [Assignement](./ASSIGNMENT.md) file.

-Information about how are code works goes here

 ## 🏁 Getting Started <a name = "getting_started"></a>
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See [deployment](#deployment) for notes on how to deploy the project on a live system.